 The study of swallowing disorders is provided via two courses (one focusing on the anatomy and physiology of normal and disordered swallowing; the second course discusses a wide array of evaluation and management methods).
 In addition, the Clinical Instrumentation in Speech Pathology course provides students with valuable “hands-on” experience with videostroboscopy, nasometry, and other speech assessment methods that coincide with coursework in Voice Disorders, Craniofacial Disorders, and Motor Speech Disorders.

 Graduates of the master's degree program in speech pathology are eligible for certification in Teaching Speech to Language-Impaired Students granted by the Pennsylvania Department of Education, the Certificate of Clinical Competence in Speech Pathology issued by the Council for Clinical Certification of the American Speech-Language Hearing Association (ASHA) and licensure in speech pathology issued by the Pennsylvania State Board of Examiners for Speech, Language and Hearing.
 Over the past seven years, 100 percent of the graduates have passed the National Examination in Speech Pathology and Audiology.

-In addition to meeting the general admission requirements for the School of Graduate Studies, applicants for the master's degree program in speech pathology must meet the following requirements.
+In addition to meeting the general admission requirements for the School of Graduate Studies, applicants for the MS in Speech-Language Pathology Program must meet the following requirements.

-- Submit a one-page, typed letter detailing your professional background, experience and rationale for seeking admission to the MS Speech-Language Pathology program
+- a one-page, typed letter detailing your professional background, experience and rationale for seeking admission to the MS in Speech-Language Pathology Program

-- Submit three letters of recommendation from references who have knowledge of your academic and/or clinical background.
-This information must include the name, address, position, and telephone number of each reference.
+- three letters of recommendation from references who have knowledge of your academic and/or clinical background.

 Graduate Handbook and Frequently Asked Questions